 ProbCurve.from_chain

-The primary way to build a ProbCurve.
+The one-step constructor.
 Accepts a single-expiry option chain DataFrame and market inputs, fits an SVI smile, and derives the risk-neutral distribution.

 Option chain DataFrame for a single expiry.
 Must contain an